Aeronbroker/Aeron/doc/userprogrammersguide.md

 Introduction
-==
+--

-Welcome to the Installation and Administration Guide for the IoT Broker GE reference implementation.
+Welcome to the User and Programmers Guide for the IoT Broker GE reference implementation.
 This guide explains how to interact with the IoT Broker GE from the perspective of users and developers.

 API walkthrough
-==
+---

 For a API walkthrough please refer to [IoT Broker Apiary](http://docs.iotbrokerngsiinterface.apiary.io/#).

 For more details about the data flows during the different interactions, please refer to the [FIWARE IoT Broker GE Open Specification](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FIWARE.OpenSpecification.IoT.Backend.IoTBroker).

 FIWARE NGSI 10
---
+---

 The IoT Broker GE is a middleware making data from multiple providers accessible for data consumers.
 The interaction with both data providers and data consumers is taking place via the FIWARE NGSI 10 API (the context data API of FIWARE NGSI).